lunacookies/blog/content/commit-signing.md

 description: "Featuring Git, SSH and Keychain"
 ---

+Let me preface this with a disclaimer: I am not a security expert, and I in fact know very little about either digital security or cryptography.
+This is just a little note on what I’ve learned about this topic so you don’t need to go scrounging around the internet like I did.

 > Edit:
 > It has been one day since I posted this.
 > I have now learned of the existence of [Secretive] and [YubiKeys],